 As the near decade-long relationship between the two organizations continues to mature, the team considers Mission to play an essential role in creating and supporting the infrastructure the Celtics rely on every day.
-With Mission leading the team’s cloud transformation and ongoing AWS optimization, the Celtics have been able to avoid more expensive outlays growing its own IT department, instead calling upon Mission’s highly-capable experts as a readily-accessible extension of its internal resources.
+With Mission leading the team’s cloud transformation and ongoing AWS optimization through Cloud One, the Celtics have been able to avoid more expensive outlays growing its own IT department, instead calling upon Mission’s highly-capable experts as a readily-accessible extension of its internal resources.
 In this way, Mission has enabled the Celtics to simply begin leveraging the advantages of the cloud without needing to build or manage that infrastructure themselves – and do so while achieving tremendous operational flexibility.

 Concurrently, the Celtics’ developers are able to utilize a powerful DevOps environment and the full benefits of AWS, while responsibilities for developing and maintaining those solutions are put completely onto Mission’s plate.
 With Mission addressing any cloud management changes or challenges that arise and continuing to optimize the team’s AWS deployment in-line with its use case requirements, the Celtics can focus on what they do best: hanging up NBA championship banners.